SBA Loan Down Payment: The Essential Guide

 • Usually, 10% except in specific circumstances.

-The SBA 504/CDC loan program provides funds for purchasing commercial real estate, equipment, for other major fixed assets.
-Terms go up to 25 years for the commercial real estate loan and ten years for all other purposes.
+The SBA 504/CDC loan program provides funds for purchasing commercial real estate, equipment, or other major fixed assets.
+Terms range from 25 years for commercial real estate loans to 10 years for all other purposes.

 Obtaining a 504 loan requires working with a Certified Development Company (CDC), which is one of the SBA’s community partners.
-The CDC provides 40% of the loan, the SBA lender provides 50% of the loan, and the borrower provides a 10% down payment.
-One of the reasons you must work with a CDC is because the project you’re funding must either create jobs or fulfill a public policy goal.
+The CDC provides 40%, the SBA lender provides 50%, and the borrower contributes 10%.
+One of the reasons you must work with a CDC is that the project you’re funding must either create jobs or fulfill a public policy goal.

-Only some CDCs and SBA lenders provide 504 loans to startups and businesses younger than two years.
+Only some CDCs and SBA lenders offer 504 loans to startups and businesses that are two years old or younger.
 The few lenders that service SBA 504 loans for younger businesses require a down payment of 15%.

 What are the other requirements for SBA Loans?

 The SBA sets basic eligibility requirements for small businesses.
-Your business must meet the following requirements:
+Your business must meet the following criteria:

 • Be a for-profit business.